backdrop-contrib/image_effects/README.txt

 There's no upgrade path defined for sites upgrading from D6 to D7.
 This means that you will have to manually redefine your D6 imagecache presets as D7 image styles.
-Note that actually an upgrade path would have to be defined by the imageacache module, not this imagecache actions module.
+Note that actually an upgrade path would have to be defined by the imagecache module, not this imagecache actions module.
 However, as there is no D7 version of imagecache that provides an upgrade, users may post an upgrade function to the issue queue and we will incorporate it.